 Reference Ranges

-Ranges vary by age, sex, and puberty stage.
+IGF-1 reference ranges vary significantly depending on age, sex, and pubertal stage.

 Sample Type